VaidaEG/11-coming-soon/README.md

 # Coming soon
 ### 19 group coming soon website project

 This project is for educational purposes only.
-Pull request are welcome, but priority for my real-life students!
-Thank you for your cooperation!

 Site published at https://vaidaeg.github.io/11-coming-soon/